-Shields lie at the heart of continents and are their oldest components.
+(1) Shields lie at the heart of continents and are their oldest components.
 Shields are composed of Precambrian crystalline rocks (metamorphic and igneous rocks).
-These rocks may have been deformed during the Precambrian but remained undeformed during the Phanerozoic.
+These rocks may have been deformed during the Precambrian (4600-540 Ma^{}) but remained undeformed during the Phanerozoic (540-0 Ma).
 Examples of shields are the Canadian Shield, the African Shield, and the Australian Shield.

-Platforms consist of sedimentary layers overlying the Precambrian basement and displaying relatively minor deformations (e.g. North American Platform, Siberian Platform).
-Shields and platforms consist of the most stable parts of continents called cratons.
-Cratons have not been significantly affected by mountain building episodes (orogenies) during the Phanerozoic.
-However, they may have experienced slow vertical movements due to mantle convection beneath the lithosphere or to the growth and retreat of ice sheets (see epeirogeny, section 10.3).
+(2) Platforms consist of sedimentary rock layers overlying the older Precambrian basement rocks and unaffected by tectonic deformation during the Phanerozoic (e.g., North American Platform, Siberian Platform).
+Shields and platforms form the most stable parts of continents called cratons.
+Cratons have not been significantly affected by mountain building episodes - orogenies - during the Phanerozoic.
+However, they may have experienced slow vertical movements due to mantle convection beneath the lithosphere or due to the growth and retreat of ice sheets (see epeirogeny, section 10.3).
 Large areas can be uplifted due to heating by mantle upwelling beneath the lithosphere.
 More locally, magmatic intrusions migrating upward can warp the overlying rock layers.
-Circular regions of the lithosphere which have been uplifted are called structural domes (e.g. Cincinnati Arch, USA; Richat Dome, Mauritania).
+Circular regions of the lithosphere which have been uplifted are called structural domes (e.g., Cincinnati Arch, USA; Richat Dome, Mauritania).
 Rock layers in a structural dome dip away from its center.
-On the other hand, regions of the lithosphere which cools and contracts are affected by subsidence and are called thermal subsidence basins where abundant sediments can accumulate (e.g. Michigan Basin, USA; Amadeus Basin, Australia).
-Unlike domes, rock layers in a thermal subsidence basin dip toward its center.
+On the other hand, regions of the lithosphere which cools and contracts are affected by subsidence and are called thermal subsidence basins where abundant sediments can accumulate (e.g., Michigan Basin, USA; Amadeus Basin, Australia).
+Unlike domes, rock layers in a continental basin dip toward its center.
 Intracratonic basins are economically important because they contain large reservoirs of coal, oil, and natural gas.